mik-jozef/ictoan/README.md

-# The Nappl Programming Language
+# The Ictoan Programming Language

 Work in progress (as of 23 November 2021).